A short history of public services in India and England

 The Company started by creating a Covenanted Civil Service (CCS) whose members signed ‘good behaviour covenants’ with the Company’s Court of Directors.
 With a view to keeping wage costs low, members of this service were paid relatively modestly but they could ply their own commercial business on the side and thus make commissions on their trading activities.
 As would be expected, this model led to serious conflicts of interest.
 Given the lucrative opportunities created by the political patronage of their commercial activities, corruption began to flourish in British Bengal.
 That Robert Clive was impeached (unsuccessfully) on this ground says something about the enormous possibilities of corruption at the confluence of India’s feudal culture and a modern joint stock company which did not have checks and balances for its new role as a government.

 The very concept of corruption being an impropriety was perhaps recognised for the fist time in India at this stage.
 Officers had been expected to use their office to coerce villagers into submission in all previous monarchical regimes.
 The British officers’ corruption was quite customary for India till then; no one thought it was improper.
 Chanakya had noted such natural tendencies among officers in his Arthashastra 2,400 years ago (“The Mahamatras are like fish.
 Does one know, when the fish is drinking water?”).

 However, the expectation from public officers was changing.
 The change started in England where the Magna Carta of 1215 instilled some discipline in the king’s officers.
 The king of England agreed through this charter that ‘No Constable nor other Bailiff of ours shall take the corn or other goods of any one, without instantly paying money for them.’
 This was revolutionary, as it created a new expectation that a public servant was only to live off his own salary.

-[This is an extract from my book, Breaking Free of Nehru]
+[Note: This is an extract from Online Notes for my book, Breaking Free of Nehru]